Jon Flint: Living Proof

-In 2005, Flint and Dr. Robert Langer co-founded Living Proof to apply advanced polymer technologies that had not been used before in the beauty industry in order to “bring women proof in a bottle rather than hope in a bottle."
+In 2005, Flint and Dr. Robert Langer co-founded Living Proof to apply advanced polymer technologies that had not been used before in the beauty industry to "bring women proof in a bottle rather than hope in a bottle."
 Polaris seed funded Living Proof with $1 million in initial funding.
-The company started by hiring five scientists who had been working in cancer research and other medical areas but who had never worked in the beauty industry.
-The scientists' first invention was a polymer called OFPMA that is used on frizzy hair and they have since been awarded over 15 patents for a number of beauty products.
+The company started by hiring five scientists who had never worked in the beauty industry and who had never worked in cancer research and other medical areas.
+The scientists' first invention was a polymer called OFPMA that is used on frizzy hair, and they have since been awarded over 15 patents for several beauty products.
 Flint served as Chairman of Living Proof until the company was sold to Unilever in 2016, and he served as CEO from 2010 until the end of 2011.
 While CEO, he initiated discussions with Jennifer Aniston and, in 2012, Aniston became a co-owner and spokesperson for the company.

 Icelandic Provisions

-In 2013, Flint and McGuire partnered with MS Iceland Dairies, Iceland’s largest dairy which is a farmer owned co-op, to bring skyr to the US consumers.
+In 2013, Flint and McGuire partnered with MS Iceland Dairies, Iceland's largest dairy, a farmer-owned co-op, to bring skyr to US consumers.
 Flint initially served as the CEO and, subsequently recruited the current CEO, Mark Alexander, the former President Americas of the Campbell Soup Company.
-Flint is Co-Chairman of Living Proof alongside Ari Edwald, the CEO of MS Dairies.
+Flint is co-chairman of Living Proof alongside Ari Edwald, the CEO of MS Dairies.